-As a method of securing wheels to frames and forks, thru axles are superior in concept but muddled in execution by the inability of the bicycle industry to settle on a common standard.
-Thru axles can dramatically increase the stiffness of the interface between the hub and dropouts, while giving the hub a very specific mounting position to improve the interface between caliper and rotor on disc brake equipped bikes.
-However, between front and rear standards, axle thread pitch and diameter, and a dizzying array of dropout widths, there are dozens of standards to weed through.
-And, unfortunately, there aren’t many places to find good answers to compatibility questions; most frame manufacturers don’t even publish the standards that they use.
-In the event that you lose your stock axle or wish to upgrade, this lack of information can be frustrating to say the least.
-It is our hope with this article to shed a little light on the issue.
+Using thru axles to secure wheels to frames and forks is the best possible method available.
+They are superior in concept, but the lack by the bicycle industry of a common standard has been a nightmare for some people.
+Thru axles can greatly increase the stiffness of the interface between the hub and the dropouts, also giving the hub a unique mounting position to improve the interface between caliper and rotor on bikes with disc brakes.
+Whether it comes down to the difference between front and rear standards, diameter and axle thread pitch, and a confusing list of dropout widths, there are many standards to sift through.
+Also unfortunate is the fact that there aren’t many places to find good answers to questions about compatibility.
+Most manufacturers of frames do not even post the standards that they currently are using.
+In the chance that you lose your stock axle or want to upgrade, this absence of information can be very frustrating.
+That is why we are taking the time to try to clarify a few issues.

-A Common Misconception: DT Swiss manufactures thru axles for just about every variant, so don’t expect that just because your current thru axle has a DT logo it uses a DT standard.
-Chances are it’s some other variant developed or chosen by the frame manufacturer with a stock axle that was merely manufactured by DT Swiss.
+A Common Misunderstanding: Firstly, understand that DT Swiss manufactures thru axles for just about every possible standard.
+Try not to expect that just because your current thru axle has a DT logo it uses this DT standard.
+There is a big possibility that it is some other standard chosen or developed by the manufacturer with a stock axle that DT Swiss simply manufactured.

-The E-thru Conundrum: “E-Thru” is a Shimano-developed standard, with several variants sharing the E-Thru name.
-Fits are based on dropout thickness and use of internal threading or an external, replaceable nut.
-For example, a standard E-Thru 142 axle also fits on many E-Thru Boost 148 frames, while the standard E-Thru axle may be too long for many E-thru 142 frames because they require a shorter version.
-If possible, we strongly recommend using actual length measurements taken from your existing E-Thru axle when ordering a replacement.
-Don’t assume that because your frame is Boost 148 and uses E-Thru that it requires the E-Thru Boost 148 axle, as often it may not.
+The E-thru Mystery: “E-Thru”, a Shimano-developed standard, has several standards that use the E-Thru label.
+Use of internal or external threading, dropout thickness and use of an external, replaceable nut are all used to determine if the axle fits your frame.
+For example, a basic E-Thru 142 axle also fits many E-Thru Boost 148 frames, while the standard E-Thru axle may be too long for many E-thru 142 frames because they require a shorter model.
+We strongly advise that you measure the actual length of your existing E-Thru axle when ordering a replacement.
+Don’t expect that because your frame has Boost 148 and uses E-Thru that it requires the E-Thru Boost 148 axle, as this may not be the case.

-Sizing: There are 4 main attributes to consider when determining the proper thru axle standard for your bike:
+What About Sizing?
+There are 4 main characteristics to consider when deciding on the proper thru axle for your bicycle frame or fork:

 CNC-machined from high strength 7075 T6 aluminum, with multiple butting